SymfonyCasts/symfony5/sfcasts/ep5-security/auth-errors.md

-# Auth Errors

-Coming soon...
+# When Authentication Fails

-Go back to the log and form.
-What happens if we fail login right now, there are two ways to fail.
-Logging in first is if we can't find a `User` for the email and the second is if the password is wrong, let's try wrong password first.
-So we use our real users from the database and then just some other password.
-Yep.
-We hit our `dd()` this comes from `onAuthenticationFailure()`.
-So no matter how we fail authentication, we end up here and we're past an `$exception` argument.
+Go back to the login form.
+What happens if we *fail* login?
+Right now, there are two ways to fail: if we can't find a `User` for the email *or* if the password is incorrect.
+Let's try a wrong password first.

+## onAuthenticationFailure & AuthenticationException

+Enter a real email from the database... and then any password that *isn't* "tada".
+And... yep!
+We hit the `dd()`... that comes from `onAuthenticationFailure()`.

+So no matter *how* we fail authentication, we end up here and we're passed an `$exception` argument.
 Let's also dump that.
-All right, go back and refresh.
-Cool.
+Head back... and refresh.
+Cool!
 It's a `BadCredentialsException`.

-All right.
-So here's the deal.
-If authentication fails, no matter how it fails, we're going to get some sort of `AuthenticationException`, bad credentials.
-Exception is actually a subclass of that.
-And so is `UserNotFoundException` that we're throwing from our custom user loader.
+This is cool.
+If authentication fails - no matter *how* it fails - we're going to end up here with some sort of `AuthenticationException`. `BadCredentialsException` is a *subclass* of that.... as is the `UserNotFoundException` that we're throwing from our user loader callback.

 All of these exception classes have one important thing in common.
-I'll actually hold command or control to open up `UserNotFoundException` to see it.
-All of these authentication exceptions have a special `getMessageKey()` method That contains a safe explanation of why authentication failed.
+Hold Command or Ctrl to open up `UserNotFoundException` to see it.
+All of these authentication exceptions have a special `getMessageKey()` method that contains a *safe* explanation of why authentication failed.
+We can use this to tell the user what went wrong.

-Alright, so since we were throwing, `UserNotFoundException`, if we try wrong, E if we enter a wrong email, let's actually go see that on a log and form.
-So,
+## hide_user_not_found: Showing Invalid Username/Email Errors

+So here's the big picture: when authentication fails, it's because *something* threw an `AuthenticationException` or one of its sub-classes.
+And so, since we're throwing a `UserNotFoundException` when an unknown email is entered... if we try to log in with a bad email, *that* exception should be passed to `onAuthenticationFailure()`.

+Let's test that theory.
+At the login form, enter some invented email... and... submit.
-But in some invalid email address and enter an, oh, this is a little surprising.
-We still get a `BadCredentialsException` I was kind of expecting us to get our user not found exception.
-And for the most part, that's how this works.
-If you throw some sort of authentication exception during the authentic authenticate process, that exception is passed to you down in `onAuthenticationFailure()`.
-So you can use it to figure out what went wrong.
-However, the `UserNotFoundException` is a special case on some sites you might, when the user enters an invalid email address, you might not want to expose whether or not that email was found or not in your system.
+Oh!
+We *still* get a `BadCredentialsException`!
+I was expecting this to be the *actual* exception that was thrown: the `UserNotFoundException`.

+For the most part... that *is* how this works.
+If you throw an `AuthenticationException` during the authenticator process, that exception *is* passed to you down in `onAuthenticationFailure()`.
+Then you can use it to figure out what went wrong.
+However, `UserNotFoundException` is a special case.
+On some sites, when the user enters a *valid* email address but a wrong password, you might *not* want to tell the user that email *was* in fact found.
+So you say "Invalid credentials" both if the email wasn't found *or* if the password was incorrect.

-Some sites, this is called user a numeration.
-So for some sites exposing that that email wasn't was, or wasn't found could be a problem on other sites.
-You do want to expose that the email wasn't found cause it helps the user figure out what's going wrong.
-So by default, we do Symfony converts that `UserNotFoundException` to a bad credentials exception so that no matter how you fail on occasion, you get kind of the same error message.
-If you do want to differentiate those two, you can do it, go into `config/packages/security.yaml`.
-And anywhere on here, we're going to add a `hide_user_not_found` option set to `false`.
-This tells Symfony not to try to convert this `UserNotFoundException` to a `BadCredentialsException`.
-I refresh now, boom, there we get, let me see.
-Our `UserNotFoundException` is now being passed to us.
+This problem is called user enumeration: it's where someone can test emails on your login form to figure out which people have accounts and which don't.
+For some sites, you definitely do *not* want to expose that information.

+And so, to be safe, Symfony converts `UserNotFoundException` to a `BadCredentialsException` so that entering an invalid email or invalid password both give the same error message.
+However, if you *do* want to be able to say "Invalid email" - which is much more helpful to your users - you *can* do this.

+Open up `config/packages/security.yaml`.
+And, anywhere under the root `security` key, add a `hide_user_not_found` option set to `false`.
+This tells Symfony to *not* convert `UserNotFoundException` to a `BadCredentialsException`.

+If we refresh now... boom!
+Our `UserNotFoundException` is now being passed directly to `onAuthenticationFailure()`.

+## Storing the Authentication Error in the Session

-All right.
-So let's think down, down here, when we fell off on occasion, what do we want to do?
-Like our job in this method is as you can see, to return a `Response` object for a long inform, what we want to do is redirect back to the login page and show the error two, in order to show the error let's stash this exception into these temporarily into the session, check it out to get the session we can say, `$request->getSession()`.
-And then we will say `->set()`, and we can really use whatever key we want here, but there's kind of a standard key that we use instead of Symfony to store authentication errors.
-And you can get it from a constant, so type into a `Security` class, the one from Symfony components, and then use an `AUTHENTICATION_ERROR` key on there in the past at the entire exception object.
+Ok, so let's think.
+Down in `onAuthenticationFailure()`... what do we want to do?
+Our job in this method is, as you can see, to return a `Response` object.
+For a login form, what we probably want to do is redirect the user *back* to the login page but show an error.

+To be able to do that, let's stash this exception - which holds the error message - into the session.
+Say `$request->getSession()->set()`.
+We can really use whatever key we want... but there's a standard key that's used to store authentication errors.
+You can read it from a constant: `Security` - the one from the Symfony Security component - `::AUTHENTICATION_ERROR`.
+Pass `$exception` to the second argument.

+Now that the error is in the session, let's redirect back to the login page.
+I'll cheat and copy the `RedirectResponse` from earlier... and change the route to `app_login`.

+## AuthenticationUtils: Rendering the Error

-Now they've got that stored in the session.
-We're just going to redirect back to the login page.
-So I'll cheat and copy my `RedirectResponse` from earlier and change the route to `app_login`.
-Okay.
-So this will redirect back to the login page, which means that over inside of our login controller, we need read that air and then show it.
-So the most straightforward way to do this would be to grab the session and read out this key.
-It's actually even easier than that.
-Symfony provides a service to fats that, to get, to grab that key automatically.
-So I had a new argument type ended with `AuthenticationUtils` and then it passed the second argument to render and let's pass in an `error` variable set to `$authenticationUtils->getLastAuthenticationError()` That's just a shortcut to read that key off of the session.
+Cool!
+Next, inside `LoginController`, we need to read that error and render it.
+The most straightforward way to do that would be to grab the session and read out this key.
+But... it's even easier than that!
+Symfony provides a service that will grab the key from the session automatically.
+Add a new argument type-hinted with `AuthenticationUtils`... and then give `render()` a second argument.
+Let's pass an `error` variable to Twig set to `$authenticationUtils->getLastAuthenticationError()`.
+That's just a shortcut to read that key off of the session.

-So what this err variable is going to be is literally this authentication exception object, and remember it to fig to get each of all those authentication exception objects, have a get message, key method that will explain what went wrong.
-This means that in our `template/security/login.html.twig`, we can render that.
-So right after the H one, we'll say if `error` and Def and here I'll add a div `alert-danger`, and inside of say `error.messageKey`.
-You don't want to use `error.message` because if you have some sort of internal database error or something like that, and I would actually print that database message, erudite message key is always guaranteed to be a safe message to show to your users.
-All right, let's try this refresh.
-And as we're on /login and we see username could not be found, that's the built-in message.
-If the user can't be loaded, but I'll admit that's not a super great message since we are using an email, not a username.
-So let's learn how to customize these error messages next and add a way to log out.
+This means that the `error` variable is literally going to be an `AuthenticationException` *object*.
+And remember, to figure out what went wrong, all `AuthenticationException` objects have a `getMessageKey()` method that returns an explanation.

+In `templates/security/login.html.twig`, let's render that.
+Right after the `h1`, say if `error`, then add a `div` with `alert alert-danger`.
+Inside render `error.messageKey`.
+You don't want to use `error.message` because if you had some sort of internal error - like a database connection error - that message might contain sensitive details.
+But `error.messageKey` is guaranteed to be safe.

+Testing time!
+Refresh!
+Yes!
+We're redirected back to `/login` and we see:

+> Username could not be found

+That's the message if the `User` object can't be loaded: the error that comes form `UserNotFoundException`.
+It's... not a great message... since our users are logging in with an email, not a username.

+So next, let's learn how to customize these error messages *and* add a way to log out.